edlins/libPCA9685/README.md

         $ ctest
         $ sudo make install

-        Note that "make" will attempt to build olaclient as well and additional dependencies are required or this build will fail on missing header files.
-See examples/olaclient/README.md.
+        Note that "make" will attempt not attempt to build olaclient.
+        In order to build olaclient execute:

+        $ make olaclient

+        See examples/olaclient/README.md for more information.

         This will install libPCA9685.so in your /usr/local/lib directory, and PCA9685.h in your /usr/local/include directory.